Arturo Gatti: To the lightweight division

 After that fight, Gatti relinquished the world title, going up in weight to the lightweight division.
-However, 1998 was a bad year for Gatti, as he lost all three of his fights that year.
+However, 1998 was a bad year for him, as he lost all three of his fights that year.
 He lost by a technical knockout in round eight to Angel Manfredy, and then lost a pair of close 10-round decisions to Ivan Robinson, the first by split decision, the second by unanimous.
-In Gatti-Robinson II, Gatti had a point deducted in the eighth round for low blows.
-Had the point not been deducted, the fight would have been a draw, as Robinson was only ahead by one point on two scorecards.
-Gatti-Robinson I was chosen "Fight of the Year" by Ring Magazine, thus marking the second year in a row that a Gatti fight was given that award and the third year in a row a Gatti fight was nominated.
+In Gatti–Robinson II, Gatti had a point deducted in the eighth round for low blows.
+Had the point not been deducted, the fight would have been a draw, as Robinson was ahead by only one point on two scorecards.
+Gatti–Robinson I was chosen "Fight of the Year" by The Ring, thus marking the second year in a row that a Gatti fight was given that award and the third year in a row a Gatti fight was nominated.

 He only had one fight in 1999, knocking out Reyes Munoz in round one.

 Controversial fight against Gamache

 Gatti's first fight of 2000 proved to be controversial.
 Faced with former world champion Joey Gamache, Gatti won by a knockout in round two.
 A subsequent lawsuit by Gamache's handlers claimed Gatti had gained 19 pounds since the weigh-in the day before and thus had a large advantage over Gamache.
 In the wake of the fight, boxing regulators pushed for a new law limiting the amount of weight a competitor can gain between the weigh-in and time of the fight.
 Gatti was also accused by Gamache's handlers of not having actually made the contracted weight of 141 pounds.
-After Gatti-Gamache, some boxing commissions started weighing boxers a second time.
+After Gatti–Gamache, some boxing commissions started weighing boxers a second time.

 Gatti also won his two other fights that year, against Eric Jukabuwski and Joe Hutchinson.